FrankWorldview/blockchain/smart_contracts/2_Example2.md

-# Example 2: Send Ether to Friends
+# Example 2: Send Ether

 ## Send Ether via MetaMask and React
 + Create or log in to your MetaMask wallet.